adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 ### Task 3a - Archive Extraction

 Look in the `examples/archives` directory for Assignment 3.
 There are several example archives present there.
-Your code should support the following archives: `.tar`, `.tar.gz`, `.zip`, `.rar`, `.bz2`.
-Figure out the correct tools to use.
+Your code should support the following archives: `.tar`, `.tar.gz`, `.zip`, and `.bz2`.
+Figure out the correct tools and their respective invocations.

 > You will not need to handle the case of nested archives, e.g. a `.zip` inside of a `.tar`.
 That will be an extra-credit option.

 Write a script named `ae.sh` (Archive Extract) that takes in a filename as its argument and appropriately extracts the content of the file.
 It should make sure to do this in a sub-directory named `archive` (creating the directory if necessary).

+You will need to handle the fact that multiple sub-directories may be created as part of the archive extraction process.
+Think about how you might get a listing of all of the files contained within the various sub-directories.

 ### Task 3b - Bad Sites